 - Data linking: Connect shapes and diagrams to live data stored in spreadsheets.

-- Hotspots: Make static elements interactive.
-With a hotspot, you can toggle between layers, link to external content, or hop from one page of a document to another.
+- Actions: Make static elements interactive.
+With Actions, you can toggle between layers, link to external content, or hop from one page of a document to another.

 - Conditional formatting: Set rules to easily interpret that data and monitor the health of your company or systems.